jacoballen4534/EnergizeGame/README.md

 `host_ip_address` Default value is localhost.
 For networked multiplayer run `hostname -I` on the host computer to find the ip address.</br>
 -If there are multiple addresses displayed pick the one that only consists of numbers (usualy in the form 192.168.##.##).

-`port_number` Defauly value is 4200.
+`port_number` Default value is 4200.
 Only change this if receiving `*There is already a host at this address.
 Joining that game instead*` error message.
 Valid port numbers are from 1023 - 65535 but these are not guaranteed to be available.

 On the host computer, click "Host Game", while on any connecting computers click "Join Game".